SeanPONeil/MGoBlog/README.md

     export ANDROID_NDK_HOME=/path/to/android/ndk

-With these two environment variables loaded you can compile the modules and sample application by running `mvn clean install`.
+With these two environment variables loaded you can compile the modules and sample application by running `sh get_dependencies.sh`, which will clone and install some libraries that are not in Maven Central, followed by `mvn clean install`.
 Each module's built artifact will be in its respective `target/` folder.